Hash-Studios/Prism/README.md

 - Updated Splash Screen Animation
 - Added toast in variants
 - Fixed minor UI bugs
 - Minor bug fixes and improvements

-### v2.6.3
-- Added follow functionality, with live notifications
-- Review status for walls & setups is here!
-- All-new Theme Manager
-- Added new category Trending, to list most viewed walls
-- Added views for walls & setups
-- Fixed visual bugs in AMOLED theme
-- Added quick actions
-- Added widget, to shuffle current wallpaper with downloaded walls
-- Favourite icon now shows favourite status
-- Created obsolete version check, after this version old apps can be forced to not work with Firebase Remote Config
-- Fixed error in setups where wallpaper was not able to download/set
-- Redesigned the notifications model
-- Added options to unsubscribe to notifications
-- Added licenses in-app
-- Added new onboarding page for following creators
-- Fixed wallpaper uploading in setups
-- Added material to the easter egg, so now it serves a functionality
-- Minor bug fixes and improvements

 ## Demo